 After this time, the status of UK licences in Ireland will depend on future agreements.
 The National Driver Licencing Service (NDLS) recommends that you exchange your UK licence before the end of 2020.

 You can read more about exchanging your licence.

 UK Citizens continue to be entitled to vote in national, and local elections if you meet the general requirements for voting (for example, you are over 18 years old).
 You are not entitled to vote in Presidential elections or referendums.

-After the UK leaves the European Union, you will no longer be eligible to vote in European Parliament elections.
+Since the UK has lef the European Union, you will no longer be eligible to vote in European Parliament elections.